 Fill in the "System name"of your group (e.g. "resources") and if you want to directly edit the translations of your group name click "Create & Edit".
-You will be moved to editing page.
+You will be moved to the editing page.

-1. Grouping by assortment categories – In some cases, it is suitable to enter attribute groups that will be equal to assortment categories.
+1. Grouping by assortment categories – In some cases it is suitable to create attribute groups that will reflect assortment categories.
 This will make it easier to manage and search for specific attributes within a large volume of attributes already in the system.
 This strategy is useful in cases of a large variety of attributes for each product category.